-These are services available to all children and young people within our local communities through local youth centres, sports and leisure centres, children's centres (soon to be known as Family Hubs), funded childcare and early education (links are available here www.stoke.gov.uk/beststart, www.childcarechoices.gov.uk), after-school clubs, Brownies, Scouts or other community activities.
+These are services available to all children and young people within our local communities through local youth centres, sports and leisure centres, children's centres (soon to be known as Family Hubs), funded childcare and early education (links are available here Free childcare and early education places, Childcare Choices), after-school clubs, Brownies, Scouts or other community activities.
 Universal services are often the first point of contact for many families and we will work with these services to promote inclusion and training support, to enable staff to meet the needs of children and young people with disabilities.